 I love you!
 I yearn to you!
 Pale or purple, veiled or voluptuous, I who am all pleasure and purple, and drunkenness of the innermost sense, desire you.
 Put on the wings, and arouse the coiled splendor within you: come unto me!

-Clearly The Great Beast experienced raptures of love, or he could not write like this.
+Clearly The Great Beast experienced raptures of love and joy, or he could not write like this.
 Note the description of “drunkenness of the innermost senses.”
 These descriptions may be extreme, but it is important to realize that even those who experience less extreme symptoms of spiritual intoxication are practicing the same form of spirituality.
 The difference is one of degree, not of kind.
-Whether you are a little bit drunk or a whole lot drunk depends only on how much you have taken; it is all poured from the same spiritual cup.
+Whether you are a little bit drunk or a whole lot drunk depends only on how much you have taken.
+It is all poured from the same spiritual cup.
 And it is a dangerous up; Crowley went insane before he died.

 Sufi drunken states

 The mystics of Islam are known as Sufis.
 As they describe their practices and experiences:

 Ecstatic Sufis do not claim that they come to see what Muhammad saw…, but they move in his direction…Their states become trancelike because of their total abstraction from self…Sufis report that as their consciousness begins to change, it feels as if their wills were placed in abeyance and a superior will takes over.
 Sufis honor their ecstasies, but in calling them “drunken” they serve notice that they must bring the substance of their visions back with them when they find themselves “sober” again.

-Here again we see trance states, submission to a greater power, spiritual drunkenness and visions while under the power of an intoxicating force.
+Here we see trance states, submission to a greater power, spiritual drunkenness and visions while under the power of an intoxicating force.
 All of these things parallel Charismatic testimonies of their experiences while under the influence of the manifest spirit that they believe is the Holy Spirit.